crosssenses/sample-journal/agile-en/pages/index.md

 :----- CHAPTER_HEADER -----:
 image: "assets/images/mahdis-mousavi-327389_b.jpg"
 title: Age of Disruption
+subtitle: What questions do companies face in times of high market dynamics?
+:--------------------------:

-subtitle: High market dynamism and disruption are not fundamentally new features :--------------------------:
+## High market dynamism and disruption are not fundamentally new features

 The dynamism of actual markets has striking similarities with that of the manufacturing age.
 Up to the year 1900, high transport costs meant that most markets had just a short range, and were local and narrow.
 Competitors could avoid each other.
 This direct contact forced creativity and generated dynamism.[: REFERENCE | oestereich2017 | :] After 1900, falling transport costs were responsible for the emergence of new mass markets, which were wider in range and comparatively sluggish.
 Companies could expand their businesses without any problem, and at the same time optimise their internal processes.
 Taylorism and Fordism were characterised by scientific management, which introduced and enforced strict division of labour and work planning – with resounding success, as industrial production grew to a hundred times of what it had been before within two generations.[: REFERENCE | oestereich2017 | :] Since the 1980s, market dynamism has again risen drastically, as market liberalisation, the invention of the internet and global trade have resulted in networking on a wider scale.
 In the new network economy, all players operate globally.
 The planning and controlling methods, which resulted in great value creation under Taylorism, cannot longer cope with the speed and complexity of today’s dynamic markets.
 :--- KEYSTATEMENT ---: